ADHD Medications for Adults: ADD Treatment Q&A on Types, Side Effects

 Is ADD medication safe?
 Does it work?
 What are the side effects?
 After an ADHD diagnosis, most patients have lots of questions about the best way to manage symptoms with a prescription.
 Our expert has answers.

-Adults diagnosed with attention deficit disorder (ADHD or ADD) later in life have many questions about stimulant medications, just as parents do about giving drugs to their child.
+Adults diagnosed with attention deficit disorder (ADHD) later in life have many questions about stimulant medications, just as parents do about giving drugs to their child.
 After all, adults may be taking ADHD medication for the rest of their life.
 Here are seven common queries, and my answers to them.